Digital transformation: History

 Digitization is the process of converting analog information into digital form using an analog-to-digital converter, such as in an image scanner or for digital audio recordings.
 As usage of the internet has increased since the 1990s, the usage of digitization has also increased.
 Digital transformation, however, is broader than just the digitization of existing processes.
-Digital transformation entails considering how products, processes and organizations can be changed through the use of new, digital technologies.
-A 2019 review proposes a definition of digital transformation as "a process that aims to improve an entity by triggering significant changes to its properties through combinations of information, computing, communication, and connectivity technologies."
+Digital transformation entails considering how products, processes and organizations can be changed through the use of new digital technologies.
+A 2019 review proposes a definition of digital transformation as "a process that aims to improve an entity by triggering significant changes to its properties through combinations of information, computing, communication, and connectivity technologies".
 Digital transformation can be seen as a socio-technical programme.

-Adopting digital technology can bring benefits to a business, however, some company cultures can struggle with the changes required by digital transformation.

 A 2015 report stated that maturing digital companies were using cloud hosting, social media, mobile devices and data analytics, while other companies were using individual technologies for specific problems.
 By 2017, one study found that less than 40% of industries had become digitized (although usage was high in the media, retail and technology industries).

 As of 2020, 37% of European companies and 27% of American companies had not embraced digital technology.
-Over the period of 2017-2020, 70% of European municipalities have increased their spending on digital technologies.
+Over the period of 2017 to 2020, 70% of European municipalities have increased their spending on digital technologies.
+By 2019, the Chartered Institute of Procurement & Supply found in a survey of 700 managers, representing over 20 industries and 55 countries, that over 90% of the businesses represented had adopted at least one new form of information technology, and 90% stated that their digitalisation strategies aimed to secure decreased operational costs and increased efficiency.

 In a 2021 survey, 55% of European companies stated the COVID-19 pandemic has increased the demand for digital technology, and 46% of companies reported that they have grown more digital.
 Half of these companies anticipate an increase in the usage of digital technologies in the future, with a greater proportion being companies that have previously used digital technology.
 A lack of digital infrastructure was viewed as a key barrier to investment by 16% of EU businesses, compared to 5% in the US.

-In a survey conducted in 2021, 89% of African banks polled claimed that the COVID-19 pandemic has hastened the digital transformation of their internal operations.
-Digital transformation gives enterprises new vitality.
-Now, economic consequences are a major concern for digital transformation.
+In a survey conducted in 2021, 89% of African banks polled claimed that the pandemic had hastened the digital transformation of their internal operations.

 In 2022, 53% of businesses in the EU reported taking action or making investments in becoming more digital.
 71% of companies in the US reported using at least one advanced digital technology, similar to the average usage of 69% across EU organizations.